 You are based at a stone’s throw from the shore of Oxwich Bay on Gower’s southern coast, a lovely sandy beach, ideal for a paddle or swim.
 The ruined fortified manor house of Oxwich Castle sits on the headland above the bay.
 Your walks will cover the best of the peninsula and explore sections of the Gower Coastal Path.
 The crescent shaped Rhossili Beach at the western end of the peninsula is as fine as any in the country.
 Our walking offers sweeping views from the high land behind the beach to Pembroke.

-You will then be transported to the second centre in Coleford for the final six nights to enjoy our Walking the Wye Valley holiday.
+If you require, transport is offered to the second centre in Coleford for the final six nights to enjoy our Walking the Wye Valley holiday.
 Perhaps the most unspoilt river valley in Britain, the Wye flows though breathtaking scenery rich in both Welsh and English history.
 From the source of northern Wales down to the Bristol Channel, the river passes many evocative and famous sites – Symonds Yat, Kilvert country, Tintern Abbey – and conjures up vivid memories of the 19th century Wye-tourers in search of the ‘picturesque’.

 The area enjoys a relatively mild climate and its vineyards continue the tradition of producing wines probably started by the Romans.
 Over 800 years ago an abbey was built at Tintern and its ruins still stand tall.
 Further downstream lies the historic border town of Chepstow with its early Norman, stone built castle.